Ángel Luis Rodríguez

 Ángel Luis Rodríguez (born 15 February 1976) is a retired Panamanian football midfielder.

 Club career

-Pito Rodríguez played in the youth teams of Uruguyan giants Nacional and Colombian outfit Independiente Santa Fe and started his senior career at Ejecutivo Jrs., played for San Francisco and Tauro and returned to San Francisco in December 2002.
+Pito Rodríguez played in the youth teams of Uruguayan giants Nacional and Colombian outfit Independiente Santa Fe and started his senior career at Ejecutivo Jrs., played for San Francisco and Tauro and returned to San Francisco in December 2002.
 While at Tauro, he went to Italy for a trial with Empoli in 1998.

 He had a spell abroad on loan at Salvadoran side FAS in 1999, but left the club citing urgent family matters while denying any involvement in a Salvadoran road accident in which a person died and subsequently fleeing Salvadoran law.
 In summer 2005, he went to play alongside compatriot Juan Carlos Cubillas for Ecuadoran second division team Santa Rita.

 He also played for Sporting San Miguelito and Árabe Unido, whom he joined a second time in summer 2009 from Sporting.